peterszerzo/scaling-tricks-for-geo/README.md

 	});
 	// proceed to rendering

-Already, there is clear, convenient support for messy, inconsistent data that encodes latitude and longitude values with different keys - an idea I am certainly looking to expand to other areas where data has inconsistent format, or where we don't want to configure the specific formats of different data sets.
-But onwards to the next set, which looks like this:
+Already, there is clear, convenient support for messy, inconsistent data that encodes latitude and longitude values with different keys - an idea I am looking to expand on to other areas where data has inconsistent format, or where we don't want to reconfigure our app all over again to the specific formats of different data sets.
+Leaving it at that for the moment, though, onwards to the next data set, which looks like this:

-	statesData = [
+	// 2013 population data taken from Wikipedia for demonstration purposes. statesData = [
-		{ name: 'Nebraska', population: 100000, region: 'Midwest' },
+		{ name: 'Nebraska', population: 1868516, region: 'Midwest' },
-		{ name: 'Arizona' }
+		{ name: 'Arizona', population: 6626624, region: 'Southwest' }
 		/* ... */
 	];

-We can load in our trusted us-states.geo.json, do some joining with a RichGeoJson instance, our view is ready for rendering.
+After we've made this into a Backbone Collection and realized we're dealing with states (a topic I am not discussing in this post), we can load in our trusted us-states.geo.json with jQuery's or d3's ajax helpers, make it into RichGeoJson instance, use its helpers to blend in the models of our collection into the features, and our data is ready for rendering once more:

 	// stg.States extends from Backbone.Collection
 	states = new stg.States(states);